KarinOldbring/bloomroom/README.md

 ## **Bugs**

-Error: Stripe Webhooks throwing throwing signature error
+* **Bug:** Stripe Webhooks throwing throwing signature error

-Solution: I had pasted the stripe public and secret key in my Gitpod variables, but not the webhook key.
+    **Solution:** I had pasted the stripe public and secret key in my Gitpod variables, but not the webhook key.
 After consulting tutor support I was adviced to put them in my env.py file instead along with the wh-key.

-Error: Emails not being sent out
+* **Bug:**: Emails not being sent out

-Solution: I was trying to send emails from a gmail which doesn't work on the development server, after I put DEVELOPMENT="True" in my env.py file the emails were sent out s expected.
+    **Solution:** I was trying to send emails from a gmail which doesn't work on the development server, after I put DEVELOPMENT="True" in my env.py file the emails were sent out as expected.

-Error: When trying to view order history an Error regarding unexpected keyword argument 'order_number' was thrown.
+* **Bug:** When trying to view order history an Error regarding unexpected keyword argument 'order_number' was thrown.

-Solution: It turned out I had the wrong URL path for the order_history instead of views.order_history I had views.profile.
+    **Solution:** It turned out I had the wrong URL path for the order_history instead of views.order_history I had views.profile.

-Error: When trying to checkout from the deployed app on Heroku, an error was thrown stating no API key was provided.
+* **Bug:** When trying to checkout from the deployed app on Heroku, an error was thrown stating no API key was provided.

-Solution: I added the stripe keys to my Config Vars on Heroku which fixed the error.
+    **Solution:** I added the stripe keys to my Config Vars on Heroku which fixed the error.

-Error: The webhook stripes started throwing errors again when making purchases.
+* **Bug:** The webhook stripes started throwing errors again when making purchases.
 The payment itself went through but not the webhooks.

-Solution: It turned out I had to remove the trailing slash from the checkout urls.py.
+    **Solution:** It turned out I had to remove the trailing slash from the checkout urls.py.

-Error: When clicking all plants I wanted the different sub-categories to show up, but All Plants also showed up as a button.
-Solution: Initially I had entered All plants as its own category, but I later realized that was abundant and hence removed that category entirely.
+* **Bug:** When clicking all plants I wanted the different sub-categories to show up, but All Plants also showed up as a button.

+    **Solution:** Initially I had entered All plants as its own category, but I later realized that was abundant and hence removed that category entirely which took care of the issue.

-Error: My biggest and most challenging bug was when I decided to make a switch from Cloudinary Storage to AWS.
+* **Bug:** My biggest and most challenging bug was when I decided to make a switch from Cloudinary Storage to AWS.
 I encountered an etag error when using cloudinary and since not even the excellent help at Tutor support managed to combat that bug I decided to get rid of cloudinary and start over with aws.
 After making the setup the images and css was still not rendering correctly.
-Afte lots of troubleshooting and with amazing help from John Traas from CI he discovered two bugs in my setup.
+After lots of troubleshooting and with amazing help from John Traas from CI he discovered two bugs in my setup.

-First solution - the Secret Access Key I got from AWS contained a forward slash (/) which causes an error that not even Amazon are able to tackle apperently.
-Second solution - the name I had chosen for my bucket was the same as my heroku app name which caused a name error.
+    **First solution:** - The Secret Access Key I got from AWS contained a forward slash (/) which causes an error that not even Amazon are able to tackle apperently.
+    **Second solution:** - The name I had chosen for my bucket was the same as my heroku app name which caused a name error.
 Hence I had to create a new bucket and do the setup etc once more.
-After this the site was rendering correctly apart from all the product images.
+    **Third solution:** After this the site was rendering correctly apart from all the product images.
 This was because the media folder where the images are stored were not downloaded into the bucket automatically.
 After manually creating a media folder in the bucket, and uploading all of the images to it, the site was functioning as expected.

 [Back to content](#contents)